guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 Sample of Diarized file output:
 ![image](https://github.com/user-attachments/assets/85dc0002-7804-47ee-a4de-6336f49bdd1b)

+### 3. Data Preparation 1 :
+using the `.pdf` transcript files and the output of `diarization.py` `.rttm` files for corresponding audios we will construct json files for each case that will contain the information of each dialogues' duration before the speaker is changing, speaker name, start, end time, and the transcript that is supposedly being spoken in that time period (taken from the speaker wise dialogues from court provided transcripts.

 ### 3.1 Forced Alignment (Consideration)
 While forced alignment (aligning every word in the transcript with its exact timestamp in the audio) could provide more granular alignment, it was not necessary for our task.
 Segment-level alignment suffices for ASR fine-tuning, and forced alignment would have added unnecessary complexity without significant benefits.